 Arizona received an overall rating of strength during the Arizona 2015 CFSR Round 3 for Item 32: how well is the agency responsiveness to the community system functioning statewide to ensure that the state's services are coordinated with services or benefits of other federal or federally assisted programs serving the same population.
 DCS has continued to work closely with federal programs that serve the same families as DCS.
-The federal programs DCS coordinates with include Woman, Infants, and Children (WIC); Medicaid, related to the integration of behavioral health system under CMDP; the Federal Education and Training Voucher (ETV) Program; Foreign Consulates, U.S. Embassies, U.S. Immigration and Customs Enforcement (ICE), and the Federal Bureau of Prisons in an effort to strengthen search efforts for missing parents; and the federal Administration for Child and Families Systems Professionals related to the development of the state's new Comprehensive Child Welfare Information System.
+The federal programs DCS coordinates with include the Department of Health, the Department of Education, Woman, Infants, and Children (WIC); Medicaid, related to the integration of behavioral health system under CHP; the Federal Education and Training Voucher (ETV) Program; Foreign Consulates, U.S. Embassies, U.S. Immigration and Customs Enforcement (ICE), and the Federal Bureau of Prisons in an effort to strengthen search efforts for missing parents; and the federal Administration for Child and Families Systems Professionals related to the development of the state's new Comprehensive Child Welfare Information System.